PowerDNS/pdns/docs/markdown/authoritative/backend-pipe.md

 * `FAIL`: Indicating a lookup failure.
 Also serves as 'END'.
 No further data.
 * `LOG`: For specifying things that should be logged.
 Can only be sent after a query and before an END line.
 After the tab, the message to be logged.

+### ABI version 1 and 2
 So, letting it be known that there is no data consists of sending 'END' without anything else.
 The answer format (for abi-version 1 and 2):

 ```
 DATA    qname       qclass  qtype   ttl id  content
 ```

+Again, all fields are tab-separated.

 `content` is as specified in [Types](../types.md).
 For MX and SRV, content consists of the priority, followed by a tab, followed by the actual content.

 A sample dialogue may look like this (note that in reality, almost all queries will actually be for the ANY qtype):